luigifreda/pyslam/docs/TROUBLESHOOTING.md

   * Any other changes made to the codebase
 - System configuration:
   * OS, CUDA version, etc.
+  * Is your OS native, or are you using it within Windows, VirtualBox, or a similar virtualization tool?
 - Full console log (including the error messages)

 Providing this information is essential for reproducing and debugging the issue efficiently.